In the early days of EvilSponge, i listened

 loved their dub with weird samples sound.

-But it seemed The Orb
+But it seemed The

-eventually lost the plot, and spacey ambient
+Orb eventually lost the plot, and spacey

-music became less common.
-Drum and bass, then
+ambient music became less common.
+Drum and

-grime, then dubstep, then ... whatever they
+bass, then grime, then dubstep, then ...

-over.
-Electronic music became harsher, and
+seemed to take over.
+Electronic music became

-that is saying something coming from someone
+harsher, and that is saying something coming

-who listens to Autechre
+from someone who listens to Autechre

 and also a lot of doom metal...